nikbearbrown/AI4ED/Papers/Evaluating_Tools_for_AI_in_Education__A_Structured_Framework.md

 responsive but also adaptable to future changes in LLM infrastructure design.
-Additionally, LangChain includes products like LangSmith for observing and improving the quality of LLM-powered apps and LangServe for easily deploying APIs for LangChain applications.]{.mark}
+Additionally, LangChain includes products like LangSmith for observing and improving the quality of LLM-powered apps and LangServe for easily deploying APIs for LangChain applications.]

 [LangFlow is a graphical user interface (GUI) for LangChain that facilitates the easy prototyping of LangChain flows.
 It offers a